Upper and Lower Bounds on the Performance of Kernel PCA: Notation and background

 We endow V with the following inner product:

 It can be shown that this is indeed a well-defined inner product.
-Thus, the rest of the proof consists in the completion of $V$ into an Hilbert space (of functions) verifying the reproducing property, and the verification of the uniqueness of such an Hilbert space.

-A important special case is when $|\mathcal{X}|< +\infty$, then $V$ is a finite-dimensional vector space.
+Thus, the rest of the proof consists in the completion of $V$ into an Hilbert space (of functions) verifying the reproducing property, and the verification of the uniqueness of such an Hilbert space. \end{proof} An important special case is when $|\mathcal{Z}|< +\infty$, then $V$ is a finite-dimensional vector space.
 Thus if we endow it with an inner product, $V$ is already an Hilbert space (it already contains every pointwise limits of all Cauchy sequences of elements of $V$).
 As a consequence, the associated RKHS is finite-dimensional in this case.

-\begin{definition}[Aronszajn mapping] For a fixed PD kernel $\kappa$, we define the \emph{Aronszajn mapping} $\psi: \mathcal{X}\rightarrow \left(\mathcal{H},\langle \cdot,\cdot\rangle\right)$ such that
+\begin{definition}[Aronszajn mapping] For a fixed PD kernel $\kappa$, we define the \emph{Aronszajn mapping} $\psi: \mathcal{Z}\rightarrow \left(\mathcal{H},\langle \cdot,\cdot\rangle\right)$ such that

 where we denote by $\mathcal{H}$ the RKHS given by the Moore-Aronszajn theorem and $\langle\cdot,\cdot\rangle$ is the inner product given in \eqref{remark_RKHS_finite_data_space_X}.
 In the sequel, we refer to the Aronszajn mapping as the pair $(\psi,\mathcal{H})$ when it is important to highlight the space $\mathcal{H}$ into which $\psi$ embeds the data. \end{definition}